Synaps3Protocol/protocol-core-v1/paper/README.md

 # MMC Whitepaper

-## 1.1 Token Supply and Initial Price

-The total supply of MMC is capped at 1,000,000,000 tokens vested over a total of 132 months, ensuring scarcity and supporting long-term value.
-During the private sale, 10% of the total supply (100,000,000 MMC) will be offered, with a target to raise $10,000,000.
+The issuer, MMC, commits to having a maximum supply of **1,000,000,000** tokens, ensuring scarcity and supporting long-term value.
+These tokens will be vested over a total of 132 months.
+During the private sale, 10% of the total supply (100,000,000 MMC) will be offered, with a target to raise **$10,000,000**.

+## 1.1 Initial Price

 The initial price per token is determined as:

+![Price Formula](resources/initial.png)
 *Initial Price per Token = Target Funds / Tokens Allocated for Private Sale*
-![Price Formula](resources/initial.png)

 To ensure market stability and liquidity: